Aya (given name)

 Aya is a male or female name with multiple meanings in many different languages.
 In Old German, Aya means "sword".

 Aya (あや, アヤ) is a common female Japanese given name meaning "design", "colorful" or "beautiful".
 Aya is also an Arabic feminine name written as آية meaning "wonderful", "amazing", "miracle" or "verse" (of a religious scripture such as the Quran or Bible).
-Aya is also in use in Hebrew and means "to fly swiftly" or "bird".
+Aya (איה) is also in use in Hebrew and means "to fly swiftly" or "bird".
 In Mongolian, similar to Turkish, it means "goodness", "music", and "melody".
 In Chemehuevi, Aya means "tortoise".
 In Baoule on the Ivory Coast, Aya is often given to a female born on Friday.

 In the Raute language of Nepal, Aya refers to one's sister-in-law.
 The word originates from the Proto-Tibeto-Burman ’ay (alternate form yay) meaning "mother".
 In the Urdu language the word Aya refers to bees, caretaker, or nurse for young children.
 Typically in Pakistan ayas work in early childhood centres or primary schools.